EU countries urge nationals out of Ukraine

 "If a Russian attack on Ukraine proceeds, it is likely to begin with aerial bombing and missile attacks that could obviously kill civilians without regard to their nationality," he said.

-Many EU states and the EU foreign service have also asked non-essential diplomats and relatives to go home.
+Many EU states and the EU foreign service have also asked non-essential diplomats and their relatives to go home.

 But the EU foreign service, which is leaving eight diplomats in place, has been at pains to say that the withdrawals-to-date did not amount to an "evacuation," and Reuters reported on Sunday from Kyiv that there were "no signs of exodus" at the city's main Boryspil airport.